zmeers/ggparliament/README.md

 # Parliament plots

 This package attempts to implement "parliament plots" - visual representations of the composition of legislatures that display seats color-coded by party.
 The input is a data frame containing one row per party, with columns representing party name/label and number of seats, respectively.

+This `R` package is a `ggplot2` extension.

 To install the package: